-- 2.2 The Channel Islands Lottery is one of the longest-running small lotteries in the world.
+2.2 The Channel Islands Lottery is one of the longest-running small lotteries in the world.
 It began in Jersey in the mid-1960s and raised millions of pounds for the development of Fort Regent.
-In 1975, Jersey and Guernsey Channel Islands joined together to form the Channel Islands Lottery, and have been successful in raising money for sport, leisure and recreation in the Islands; and supporting the Association of Jersey Charities, which is made up of approximately 245 charities (February 2010). - 2.3 Under the Gambling (Jersey) Law 1964 (Article 3), the Gambling (Channel Islands Lottery) (Jersey) Regulations 1975 were made, setting out the Fund's constitution, operations and administration provisions.
+In 1975, Jersey and Guernsey joined together to form the Channel Islands Lottery, and have been successful in raising money for sport, leisure and recreation in the Islands, and supporting the Association

-- 2.4 The promotion of the lottery is carried out by the Minister for Economic Development jointly with the Guernsey Committee ("States of Guernsey Gambling Control Committee"). - 2.5 In Jersey the Public Lotteries Board has been set up for the purpose of advising and assisting the Minister for Economic Development in all matters concerning the promotion and conduct in Jersey of the Channel Islands Lottery.
+- of Jersey Charities which is made up of approximately 245 charities (February 2010). - 2.3 Under the Gambling (Jersey) Law 1964 (Article 3), the Gambling (Channel Islands Lottery) (Jersey) Regulations 1975 were made, setting out the Fund's constitution, operations and administration provisions. - 2.4 The promotion of the lottery is carried out by the Minister for Economic Development jointly with the Guernsey Committee ("States of Guernsey Gambling Control Committee"). - 2.5 In Jersey the Public Lotteries Board has been set up for the purpose of advising and assisting the Minister for Economic Development in all matters concerning the promotion and conduct in Jersey of the Channel Islands Lottery.
 The Board holds office for 5 years and consist of a Chairman and not less than 6 other persons who have integrity and are ordinary residents in Jersey. - 2.6 The Fund is administered by the Treasurer of the States of Jersey. - 2.7 The Minister for Economic Development has powers to set aside reserves to exercise his or her functions under the Regulations.
-On 18th November 2009, proposition P.155/2009 ['Channel Islands Lottery: allocation of profits for 2009-2010'] was approved by the States to retain 10% of the 2009/10 profits in order to boost the Fund's reserves as a contingency measure, prior to distributing the Lottery's profit. - 2.8 Under P.123/2011 ['Draft Annual Business Plan 2012'], adopted by the States (as amended) on 15th September 2011, in the 2012 Business Plan it summarises that once the Channel Islands Lottery activities are expanded, it is the intention that in addition to supporting the Association of Jersey Charities, the Fund will also provide support to the Jersey Heritage Trust with effect from 2013. - 2.9 Currently there is some debate around the future of the Lottery if Islanders start playing the UK Lottery in Jersey.
-This situation remains under review pending resolution of legal difficulties.
+In 2009, proposition P.155/2009 was approved by the States to retain 10% of the 2009/10 profits in order to boost the Fund's reserves as a contingency measure, prior to distributing the Lottery's profit. - 2.8 Under P.123/2011, in the 2012 Business Plan it summarises that once the Channel Islands Lottery activities are expanded, it is the intention that in addition to supporting the Association of Jersey Charities, the Fund will also provide support to the Jersey Heritage Trust from 2013. - 2.9 Currently there is some debate around the future of the Lottery if Islanders start playing the U.K. Lottery in Jersey.
+This situation remains under review, pending resolution of legal difficulties.

 - 2.11 During the year, monthly trading cash receipts from sales of tickets after deduction of prize monies continue to grow.
-Historically, by December the Fund holds substantial cash balances due to compounding monthly ticket net inflows and large ticket sales from the Christmas Charity Draw. - 2.12 Each year in March/April, a substantial payment is made to the Association of Jersey Charities, which coincides with the presentation of the previous years' annual accounts to the States. - 2.13 In order to meet the Fund's purpose, the investment strategy's emphasis is on security, maintenance of capital value, flexibility and a very high level of liquidity, rather than on investment growth. - 2.14 The long-term investment strategy is to hold all assets in cash and short-term instruments, such as Certificates of Deposits.
-As many of the significant cash-flows occur annually, some of the cash may be invested on a longer-term basis (i.e. greater than 3 months).
+Historically, by December the Fund holds substantial cash balances due to compounding monthly ticket net inflows and large ticket sales from the Christmas Charity Draw. - 2.12 Each year in March/April, a substantial payment is made to the Association of Jersey Charities, which coincides with the presentation of the previous year's annual accounts to the States. - 2.13 In order to meet the Fund's purpose, the investment strategy's emphasis is on security, maintenance of capital value, flexibility and a very high level of liquidity rather than on investment growth.

-- 2.15 The intention is that this Fund; apart from any cash balances required as working balances; will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix.
+- 2.14 The long-term investment strategy is to hold all assets in cash and short-term instruments, such as Certificates of Deposits.
+As many of the significant cash-flows occur annually, some of the cash may be invested on a longer-term basis (i.e. greater than 3 months). - 2.15 The intention is that this Fund, apart from any cash balances required as working balances, will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix.
 Initially, assets will be held in the Consolidated Fund in the form of cash balances and short-term instruments, such as Certificates of Deposits. - 2.16 The cash holdings invested in the Consolidated Fund are subject to the following restrictions -